Gerardbulky/azure-therapia/README.md

 ### 1. Install Kubectl
-We need to install kubectl to connect the cluster to the terminal.
+We need to install Kubectl to connect the cluster to the terminal.
 In your terminal, run the following commands:

 ```sh
 curl -O https://s3.us-west-2.amazonaws.com/amazon-eks/1.28.3/2023-11-14/bin/linux/amd64/kubectl